fbpx

 Coaching & Support Services Guidelines

 The following information explains the steps and procedures of how we work with FDSS registered members.
 We can guide you through the best available practices and resolution options, whether in or out of the Family Court.
 Additionally, we can assist you in understanding the family court processes, which are publicly available.
 It is your responsibility to decide whether to accept or reject the public information we provide.
+Please note that our services are offered only remotely.

 We have helped hundreds of families through this process – feel free to check some of the success stories on this link